donmik/buddypress-xprofile-custom-fields-type/readme.txt

 6. Enjoy!

 == Changelog ==

+= 1.5.5 =
+* Solved a problem while checking the hook "bp_custom_profile_edit_fields_pre_visibility".
+We check now for version of buddypress, if it's prior to 1.7, we load the fields in the other hook "bp_custom_profile_edit_fields".
+The description will still appear after the visibility settings.
+You need to change this manually in your templates.

 = 1.5.4 =
 * Created a new filter to show field value.
 Now you can add a filter in your functions.php and customize the way the field value will appear to the user.